What is Acupuncture?

 Electro- stimulation is a technique that uses a micro electric current is passed through acupuncture needles to increase stimulation along the meridians.
 A device that generates continuous electric pulses is connected to the needles using small clips.
 This device is adjusted for frequency and intensity of the impulse being delivered.
 This technique is used to in the treatment of pain, neuralgia, muscle atrophy, paralysis, post-surgery or post-trauma recovery and certain types of chronic illness.

-Similar to reflexology using the ear as a microsystem of the body, this therapy is commonly used with addictions and emotional imbalances.
+Also known as ear acupuncture, auricular therapy is similar to foot reflexology using the ear as a microsystem to treat the entire body.
+This therapy is commonly used with addictions and emotional imbalances since the ear is close to the brain to restore function to the nervous system.
 Needles can be placed in the ear but more often an ear seed, a tiny round ball the size of a sesame seed with tape, is place in the ear stimulating specific points and allows the patient to perform acupressure at home.